MattFenelon/Gotham/readme.md

 The comic resource can be used to add comics.

-Requests are formed as multipart/mixed.
-The first part is expected to be the metadata for the comic represented as application/json.
-The subsequent parts are the page images for the comic.
+Requests are formed as multipart/form-data.
+The first part is expected to be the metadata for the comic represented as application/json with the name "metadata".
+The subsequent parts are the page images for the comic and must have the name "page".
 The page images must be in the order by which they are to be displayed.
 The only page image format currently supported is image/jpeg.

 A comic must have at least 1 page image.